-1917 Jerome Kern, Guy Bolton and P.G.
-Wodehouse open their romantic musical-comedy Leave It To Jane tonight at the Longacre Theatre.
-The score includes "Just You Watch My Step," "The Siren's Song," "Cleopatterer" and the title number.
+1917 Jerome Kern, Guy Bolton, and P.G.
+Wodehouse open their romantic musical-comedy Leave It To Jane at the Longacre Theatre.
+The score includes "Just You Watch My Step," "The Siren's Song," "Cleopatterer," and the title number.

-1930 Stage and film actor Ben Gazzara is born today in New York.
-Broadway credits will include Hughie, Cat on a Hot Tin Roof, Duet, A Hatful of Rain, Shimada and the 1976 revival of Who's Afraid of Virginia Woolf
+1930 Stage and film actor Ben Gazzara is born in New York.
+Broadway credits will include Hughie, Cat on a Hot Tin Roof, Duet, A Hatful of Rain, Shimada, and the 1976 revival of Who's Afraid of Virginia Woolf?

-1983 Stage actress Jan Clayton dies today at age 66.
-Born in Tularosa, New Mexico, Clayton made her Broadway debut as Julie Jordan in the original production of Richard Rodgers and Oscar Hammerstein II's Carousel.
+1983 Stage actor Jan Clayton dies at age 66.
+Born in Tularosa, New Mexico, she made her Broadway debut as Julie Jordan in the original production of Rodgers and Hammerstein's Carousel.
 She also appeared in the 1946 revival of Show Boat.

-2011 Day two of New York City's shut down under the threat of Hurricaine (later downgraded to Tropical Storm) Irene.
-All Broadway and most Off-Broadway shows are cancelled, and there is a system-wide shut down of New York City mass transit.
-Theatre and transit will both resume on Monday, Aug.
-29.
+2011 Day two of New York City's shut down under the threat of Hurricane (later downgraded to Tropical Storm) Irene.
+All Broadway and most Off-Broadway shows are canceled, and there is a system-wide shut down of New York City mass transit.
+Theatre and transit will both resume on Monday, August 29.

 2016 Fuerza Bruta, the popular, fast-paced show from Buenos Aires, ends its nine-year run Off-Broadway.
 Combining live music, projections, and aerial displays, with scenes set above the audience, it played 3,0004 performances at the Daryl Roth Theatre.